Jefferson49/RepositoryHierarchy/README.md

 #### Preferences for source citations
 + Show additional source facts (REPO, REPO:CALN, REFN, NOTE) within source citations.
 + Directly show media objects of sources in facts and not sub-ordinated within source citations.
++ Enable copy/paste mechanism for source citations in the individual and family view.

 #### Preferences for finding aid export
 + Show titles of call number categories (if available from .po file).